-One of our art highlights of 2017 has been our visit to Hua Quan village, a recently opened art and cultural initiative situated in Jiangxi, China.
-Set against a spectacular background, this recently opened site is unique of its kind.
+One of our art highlights in the years we run Art Weekenders has been our visit to Hua Quan village, an art and cultural initiative situated in Jiangxi, China.
+Set against a spectacular background, this site is unique of its kind.
 Here artists and art lovers of all kind can immerse themselves in art and culture in the widest sense of the word.

-Arriving to Hua Quan village for the official opening weekend in early November felt like stepping into another world.
+Arriving to Hua Quan village for the official opening weekend early November 2017 felt like stepping into another world.
 A world where art and culture are the focus of the attention.

 The Hua Quan Village’s ambition to become the ‘art capital of the world’ certainly indicates a high aspiration.
 During our visit there we felt it was easily justifiable.
 Below we will take you through our own personal highlights.